-This topic describes how to build a confidential computing environment on an ECS instance that uses Hygon China Secure Virtualization (CSV), referred to as a CSV instance.
-It also shows you how to run sample code to verify the CSV feature.
+This topic describes how to build a confidential computing environment on ECS instances that use Hygon China Secure Virtualization (CSV) technology, called CSV instances.
+It also demonstrates how to run sample code to verify the CSV feature.

-You can migrate existing applications to CSV instances to gain CSV protection without re-developing them.
+Hygon CSV provides default security protection for your instances and applications.
+You can migrate existing applications directly to CSV instances to benefit from CSV protection without redevelopment.

 Create a CSV instance